Tasmania's flora, fauna and geology: Australia

 1 April 2025 - 12 days for £5,795

-You can expect to see everything from Tasmanian devils, platypus, little penguins and the eastern quoll along with numerous birds and endemic species.
-You will have a deeply personal experience, in an intimate atmosphere designed to be low impact on the places visited.
+You can expect to see everything from Tasmanian devils, platypuses, little penguins and the eastern quoll along with numerous birds and endemic species.
+You will have a deeply personal experience in an intimate atmosphere designed to be low impact on the places visited.

 You will be accompanied by biologist and passionate conservationist, Dr Martin Cohen who will engage and educate you on the beauty and ecological wonder of Australia's hidden gem.
-You will travel throughout by expedition vehicle, on foot and by boat staying in a range of accommodation from 4-star luxury to farm stays and log-built cottages within the rainforest.
-Visiting the capital Hobart, Mount Field National Park, Cradle Mountain, Maria Island and Bruny Island.
+You will travel throughout by expedition vehicle, on foot and by boat staying in a range of accommodation from 4-star luxury hotels to farm stays and log-built cottages within the rainforest.
+Locations include the capital city of Hobart, Mount Field National Park, Cradle Mountain, Maria Island and Bruny Island.

-The tour is ideal for those with all levels of expertise, as it acts as a fantastic introduction to Tasmania’s amazing flora, fauna and geology and how it is being protected whilst allowing those with a deeper understanding to observe a great many species on land, in the skies and at sea.
+The tour is ideal for those with all levels of expertise, as it acts as a fantastic introduction to Tasmania’s amazing flora, fauna and geology and how it is being protected, while allowing those with a deeper understanding to observe a great many species on land, in the skies and at sea.

 In partnership with Intrepid Travel.

-DAY 1: ARRIVE IN TO HOBART AND VISIT TASMANIAN MUSEUM ART GALLERY
+DAY 1: ARRIVE IN HOBART AND VISIT TASMANIAN MUSEUM ART GALLERY

 Welcome to Tasmania!
-Your adventure begins in Hobart.
-Check into The Grand Chancellor Hotel in Hobart.
-At 14:30, you will meet Dr Martin Cohen, your tour leader and the group for an introductory meeting.
+Your adventure begins in Hobart, where you will check into The Grand Chancellor Hotel.
+At 2.30pm, you will meet your tour leader Dr Martin Cohen and the rest of the group for an introductory meeting.

-In the evening, you will head out at 6:30pm for group welcome dinner at a local restaurant in Hobart.
+In the evening, you will head out at 6.30pm for the group welcome dinner at a local restaurant in Hobart.

 DAY 2: BONORONG SANCTUARY AND CURRINGA FARM

-This morning, you will visit Bonorong Sanctuary.
-The Sanctuary is not a zoo; their aim is to rehabilitate injured and sick animals and release healthy animals back to the wild.
-Some of the species who reside at the sanctuary include Forester kangaroos, pademelons, Tasmanian devils, wombats, sugar gliders, Eastern quolls, cockatoos, tawny frogmouths, echidnas, Tasmanian bettongs, and many more.
-All of the residents undergo meticulous assessment to ensure they are happy and healthy in the Sanctuary's care, and only are only kept at Bonorong if they are considered unable to survive in the wild.
+This morning you will visit Bonorong Sanctuary.
+The Sanctuary isn't a zoo; their aim is to rehabilitate injured and sick animals and release healthy ones back to the wild.
+Some of the species who reside at the sanctuary include forester kangaroos, pademelons, Tasmanian devils, wombats, sugar gliders, eastern quolls, cockatoos, tawny frogmouths, echidnas, Tasmanian bettongs and many more.
+All of the residents undergo meticulous assessment to ensure they are happy and healthy in the sanctuary's care, and they are only kept at Bonorong if they are considered unable to survive in the wild.

 Enjoy lunch in the town of Brighton before driving to Curringa Farm, located near Hamilton.

-Check into Curringa Farm Stay Cottages for two nights.
-The farm is 750 acres in size and runs up to 3000 sheep for meat and wool.
-Whilst here you will meet 6th generation Tasmanian farmers and learn about their farm conservation project.
+Check into Curringa Farm for two nights.
+The farm is over 300 hectares in size with around 3000 sheep.
+While here, you will meet a family of sixth generation Tasmanian farmers and learn about their farm conservation project.

 DAY 3: MOUNT FIELD NATIONAL PARK

-You will spend the day exploring this beautiful area and walk-through wet forest with giant eucalyptus trees in search of pink robins, black currawongs, green rosellas and other Tasmanian endemic birds.
-Plus witness the spectacular waterfalls that flow down the sides of Mount Field.
+You will spend the day exploring this beautiful area and walk through wet forest with giant eucalyptus trees in search of pink robins, black currawongs, green rosellas and other Tasmanian birds.
+Plus, witness the spectacular waterfalls that flow down the sides of Mount Field.

-Higher in the park, you will visit the alpine area where you will experience a previously glaciated landscape rich in lakes and tarns, bizarre alpine flora, and have good chances of seeing Tasmanian thornbill, scrubwren, scrubtit and various honeyeaters.
+Higher in the park, you will visit the alpine area where you will experience a previously glaciated landscape rich in lakes, mountain pools and alpine flora, with good chances of seeing birds such as Tasmanian thornbills, scrubwrens, scrubtits and various kinds of honeyeater.

 You will walk the Russell Falls Track, the Tall Trees Walk and explore Lake Dobson.

-Dinner tonight will be back at Curringa Farm where you have the option of a nightime walk
+Dinner tonight will be back at Curringa Farm, where you have the option of a nighttime walk.

 In the afternoon you will reach Cradle Mountain.
-Nestled within this region is Devils@Cradle, a breeding and wildlife conservation and educational facility.
-The sanctuary primarily concentrates on the Tasmanian devil, the sanctuary is also home to the closely related Spotted-tail and Eastern quolls.
-Tasmania’s three largest carnivorous marsupials are all now threatened in one way or another in the wild. where you will join a tour of the facility and the efforts required to increase the Tasmanian Devils population in Tasmania.
+Nestled within this region is Devils @ Cradle, a breeding and wildlife conservation and educational facility.
+The sanctuary primarily concentrates on the Tasmanian devil, the sanctuary is also home to the closely related spotted-tailed and eastern quolls.
+Tasmania’s three largest carnivorous marsupials are all now threatened in one way or another in the wild.
+Here you will join a tour of the facility and witness the effort required to increase the Tasmanian devil population in Tasmania.

 DAY 5: EXPLORING CRADLE MOUNTAIN

-You will spend the day exploring the Cradle Mountain-Lake St Clair National Park which forms part of the South-West UNESCO World Heritage area.
-One of Australia’s most famous national parks protecting a grand glacial landscape.
-This also provides the chance to see the common wombat and some ancient Gondwanan flora which is only found in Tasmania.
+You will spend the day exploring the Cradle Mountain-Lake St Clair National Park.
+This forms part of the UNESCO Tasmanian Wilderness World Heritage Area, one of Australia’s most famous national parks protecting a grand glacial landscape.
+This also provides the chance to see the common wombat and walk thorugh some ancient Gondwanan flora that is only found in Tasmania.

 After enjoying dinner at the Cradle Mountain Hotel, you will take a night drive into the park for a chance to view some nocturnal animals.